crunchmail/crunchmail-client-php/docs/errors.rst

 -----------------

 :Method: ``getMessage()``
-:Summary: return the http error message sent by the API
+:Summary: Returns the error message sent by the API
 :Return: String

 .. code-block:: php